ArthurLimoge/Numerical-Analysis-Algorithms/README.md

 :large_orange_diamond: **Least_Squares.py**: algorithm which solves the least squares problem (ie: minimizes the norm of the residual in an overconditioned system) by using QR reduction.
 *By default, the solver uses the regular QR reduction algorithm.
 If necessary, can replace it by parallel QR reduction, in a case where the number of rows is far superior than that of columns, for instance.*

+:large_orange_diamond: **Cholesky_Decomposition.py**: algorithm that reduces any positive-definite symmetric matrix A into a product LL^t where L is a lower triangular matrix.